 NOTE 2: The mapping restrictions tell the UE which logical channels are relevant for the grant received.
 If no mapping restrictions are configured, all logical channels are considered.

-NOTE 3: Through radio protocol configuration and scheduling, the gNB can guarantee the GFBR(s) and ensure that neither the MFBR(s) nor the UE-AMBR are exceeded in uplink (see clause 12).
+NOTE 3: Through radio protocol configuration and scheduling, the gNB can guarantee the GFBR(s) and ensure that any of the MFBR(s), the UE-AMBR and, when supported and feasible, the UE-Slice-MBR is not exceeded in uplink (see clause 12).

 NOTE 4: The mapping restrictions allows the gNB to fulfil the MDBV requirements through scheduling at least for the case where logical channels are mapped to separate serving cells.